GeekBrony/LoE-PrivateServer/README.md

 - :tp location : Teleports your pony to this location (scene)

 <h3>Server commands</h3>
-You don't need any of those commands to play, but they might be usefull. setPeer is used to select a client.
+You don't need any of those commands to play, but they might be useful. setPeer is used to select a client.
 Most commands will only act on the selected client.
 For example if you're stuck, do setPeer with your IP and port, then do for example "load Cottage".
 - start/stop login : Starts and stops the login server